Overview

 There’s now a simple installer for Windows.
 Make sure the corresponding directory is in Window’s Path

-environment variable.
 The default installation puts piasm

 here: